Diabetic Foot Care

 The technical reason is that diabetes results in slower blood circulation throughout the body because as time goes on the arteries begin to harden.
 This is also why diabetics have a three times greater risk of having a heart attack or stroke than a person without diabetes.
 The better your diabetes is controlled, the lower the risk of developing complications with your feet.

-When Diabetics Should See a Podiatrist in Edison
+When Diabetics Should See a Podiatrist

 It is important to know that you don't have to injure your foot for complications to develop.
 A fungal or bacterial infection can create a problem that requires medical attention.
 Many diabetics ask how to know when a foot problem requires a visit to the podiatrist.